 Elasticsearch (ES).
 We use Elasticsearch to index all of our data assets.
 Only hashes of data and id's are stored here.

-6.3 Personal Data Inventory Gateway
+6.2 Personal Data Gateway

-In the SPECIAL-K architecture, any request for personal data would go through a personal data gateway, which would in turn consult the inventory for relevant metadata, including ownership, making policy compliance checking per data subject possible.
+In the SPECIAL-K architecture, any request for personal data goes through a personal data gateway, which can in turn consult the inventory for the relevant (meta)data.